rx-modules/PlayerMatch/README.md

-# PlayerMatch
+# PlayerMatch - 1.15+ Minecraft Versions
-Player kill matching
+A library to help matching player hits and kills to other players.